 Please list all of the support materials and/or work samples being submitted.
 These materials are critical to the application's assessment.
-Note: Marketing materials (sample programs, flyers, catalogs or brochures) may be forwarded in hard copy directly to Program Staff.
+Note: Only marketing materials may be forwarded in hard copy directly to Program Staff.
 The remainder of the Support Materials must be uploaded with the application.